markflemingtennis/tennis-blog/content/posts/sport-psychology.md

 ## Positive Self-Talk

+* Replace any negative thoughts instead with positive self-talk indicating your intention you will do the task.

 2\.
 Leadership (Don't tryout, standout" - anonymous)

 (- Don't go where the path leads, but where there is